jprante/elasticsearch-index-termlist/README.rst

 Elasticsearch Index Termlist Plugin
 ===================================

-This plugin extends Elasticsearch with a term list capability.
+This plugin extends Elasticsearch with a term list capability, not only revealing all occuring terms but also stating each terms frequency.
 Term lists can be generated from indexes, or even of all of the indexes in the cluster.

 Installation
 ------------